Juan Pizarro (baseball): Chicago Cubs

 On September 11, 1971, he shut out the St. Louis Cardinals at Wrigley Field.
 In his next start, he shutout Tom Seaver and the New York Mets 1–0 at Shea Stadium.
 The one run was a solo shot by Pizarro in the eighth inning.
 Seaver had won seven in a row at that point.
 His previous loss came on August 1, also courtesy of a complete game by Pizarro.
 It would be more than 40 years before another starting pitcher broke a scoreless tie by hitting a home run in the eighth inning or later: Clayton Kershaw of the Dodgers did this, also in the eighth inning, on Opening Day 2013.

 For the 1971 season, Pizarro went 7–6 with a 3.46 ERA.
 He was 4–5 with a 3.94 ERA in 1972.
 He spent most of the first half of the 1973 season assigned to the Cubs' triple A affiliate, the Wichita Aeros.
 After a blown save against the Atlanta Braves on June 17, Pizarro was placed on waivers.
 He was claimed by the Houston Astros on July 8.

 Return to the post season

 Pizarro was 2–2 with a 6.56 ERA out of Houston's bullpen in 1973.
 He was released the following Spring, and rejoined the Pittsburgh Pirates.
 The Pirates won the National League East by a game and a half over the St. Louis Cardinals, allowing Pizarro to return to the post season for the first time since 1958.
 His only appearance in the 1974 National League Championship Series came in the fourth game, which the Los Angeles Dodgers won to head to the 1974 World Series.

 Death

+Pizarro was inducted to the Puerto Rico Sports Hall of Fame in 1986, the Puerto Rican Baseball Hall of Fame in 1992 and the Caribbean Series Hall of Fame in 2000.
+He is also a member of the regional hall of the municipality of Santurce.
 Pizarro died from cancer on February 18, 2021.